Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Results and discussion of individual objects

 It therefore appears that the low flux densities in the microwave are due to a spectral break.
-For illustration, Fig.~\ref{hb21sed} shows a model where the spectral break is at 3\,GHz and the spectral index changes by $\Delta\alpha=0.5$ above that frequency.
-This could occur if there have been significant energy losses since the time the high-energy particles were injected.
+For illustration, Fig.~\ref{hb21sed} shows a model where the spectral break is at 3\,GHz and the spectral index changes by $\Delta\alpha=0.5$ above that frequency. {\bfc An independent study of HB~21 found a spectral break at $5.9\pm 1.2$ GHz which is reasonably consistent with our results \citep{hewitt13}.} This could occur if there have been significant energy losses since the time the high-energy particles were injected.
 This is probably the lowest frequency at which the break could occur and still be consistent with the radio flux densities.
 Even with this low value of $\nu_{\rm break}$, the {\Planck} flux densities are over predicted.
 The spectral index change is likely to be greater than 0.5, which is possible for inhomogenous sources \citep{reynolds09}.
 Given its detailed filamentary radio and optical morphology, HB\,21 certainly fits in this category.
 The large size of the SNR indicates it is not young, so some significant cooling of the electron population is expected.